blpercha/ebc/README.md

 ##Files

-- `ebc.py`: the implementation of EBC algorithm.
+- `ebc.py`: an implementation of EBC algorithm using sparse matrix.
+- `ebc2d.py`: a vectorized implementation of EBC algorithm using (2D) numpy dense array.
 - `matrix.py`: a N-dimensional sparse matrix implementation using python dict that allows basic get/set/sum operations.
 - `resources/`: this directory contains many example data that could be used to run EBC on.

 ##Usage

+####General Usage

 Using ebc is easy.
 First you need a sparse matrix constructed as a SparseMatrix instance defined in `matrix.py`.
 You can use `matrix.py`'s built in `read_data()` method to construct the sparse matrix.